mohmiim/MLIntroduction/session-2/README.md

 <img src="images/nnsummary.png" height="300" width="500">

-as you can see this model, have 31M parameters to train

-to train the model use this code
+As you can see this model has 31M parameters to train.
+To train the model use this code

 ```python
 model.fit_generator(generator=train_generator,epochs=500)
 ```
-   since we are using InageDataGenerator to load our data, we use the fit_generator method instead of the fit method, which is like pretty much like the fit method we saw before but it receives a generator as the input instead of the typical array of input and output.
+   Since we are using ImageDataGenerator to load our data, we use the fit_generator method instead of the fit method, which is the same as the fit method we saw before but it receives a generator as the input instead of the typical array of input and output.

 ## 4. Testing model performance

    We loaded our data, designed our model and trained it.
 Now we want to see how does it perform.

-To do this, we need to understand few new terms
+To do this, we need to understand a few new terms

 **True Positives (TP):**

-   These are the correctly predicted positive values which means that the value of actual class is yes and the value of predicted class is also yes.
-E.g. if actual class value is Bar charts, and predicted class is Bar chart.
+   These are the correctly predicted positive values which mean that the value of the actual class is yes and the value of the predicted class is also yes.
+E.g. if the actual class value is Bar charts, and predicted class is Bar chart.

 **True Negatives (TN):**

-   These are the correctly predicted negative values which means that the value of actual class is no and value of predicted class is also no. E.g. if actual class is not a Bar chart and predicted class tells you the same thing.
+   These are the correctly predicted negative values which mean that the value of the actual class is no and the value of the predicted class is also no. E.g. if the actual class is not a Bar chart and predicted class tells you the same thing.

 **False Positives (FP):**

-   When actual class is no and predicted class is yes.
-E.g. if actual class is a Pie chart but predicted class tells you it is a Bar.
+   When the actual class is no and predicted class is yes.
+E.g. if the actual class is a Pie chart but predicted class tells you it is a Bar.

 **False Negatives (FN):**

-   When actual class is yes but predicted class in no. E.g. if actual class is Bar chart but the predicted class is Pie.
+   When the actual class is yes but predicted class in no. E.g. if the actual class is a Bar chart but the predicted class is Pie.

 **Precision:**